GoelBiju/lab/README.md

 # labs

-An experimental repository where group members can upload useful code.
+An experimental repository where code can be uploaded to fiddle around with and just for the simple benefit of others.